bictorv/chaosnet-bridge/README.md

 version 2 of the protocol with the only change being big-endian byte order.)

-When configured to use Chaos-over-UDP (chudp)
+When configured to use Chaos-over-UDP ("chudp", see the [configuration](CONFIGURATION.md) section)
-- the "dynamic" keyword can be used to allow new hosts to be added to the configuration by simply sending a chudp packet to us.
+- the `dynamic` keyword can be used to allow new hosts to be added to the configuration by simply sending a chudp packet to us.
   This feature is not as useful here as in klh10, since it's easy to configure new links and fast to restart the bridge, as opposed to a whole ITS system.
-- host names given in chudp links (see below) are re-parsed every five minutes or so, to support dynamic DNS entries (hosts changing addresses).
+- host names given in chudp links (see [configuration](CONFIGURATION.md)) are re-parsed every five minutes or so, to support dynamic DNS entries (hosts changing addresses).
 (Maybe this should be configurable.)

 ### Chaos-over-Unix-sockets

 Chaosnet packets are sent over a named Unix socket, with a 4-byte header (length MSB, length LSB, 1, 0).
 Packets are sent in "big-endian" order, with a ["hardware